magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

 List of available attribute keys is basically a list of all client, server and shared [attributes](/docs/{{docsPrefix}}user-guide/attributes/) of your device or other entity.

-List of available time series keys depends on what time series data you devices [report](/docs/{{docsPrefix}}user-guide/telemetry/#device-telemetry-upload-api) to ThingsBoard or what time series data you have saved via rule engine or [REST API](/docs/{{docsPrefix}}reference/rest-api/).
+List of available time series keys depends on what time series data you devices [report](/docs/{{docsPrefix}}user-guide/telemetry/#device-telemetry-upload-api) to IoT Hub or what time series data you have saved via rule engine or [REST API](/docs/{{docsPrefix}}reference/rest-api/).

 List of entity fields depends on the entity type and may extend in the future: